CWE-1395: Dependency on Vulnerable Third-Party Component

 What is CWE-1395: Dependency on Vulnerable Third-Party Component?+

 CWE-1395: Dependency on Vulnerable Third-Party Component is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
 The product has a dependency on a third-party component that contains one or more known vulnerabilities.
 Many products are large enough or complex enough that part of their functionality uses libraries, modules, or other intellectual property developed by third parties who are not the product creator.
 For example, even an entire operating system might be from a third-party supplier in some hardware products.
-Whether open or closed source, these components may contain publicly known vulnerabilities that could be exploited by adversaries to compromise the product.
+Whether open or closed source, these components may contain publicly known vulnerabilities or hidden functionality such as malware that could be exploited by adversaries to compromise the product.

 How do you prevent or mitigate Dependency on Vulnerable Third-Party Component?+